 All the Way vividly captures a period of great turmoil and consequence in American history, from the assassination of President John F. Kennedy in November 1963 through Election Night, 1964.
 It's a sprawling drama, its unfolding story told by many of those who shaped the history of our nation at this critical moment, including Martin Luther King, Hubert Humphrey, J. Edgar Hoover, and most of all, President Lyndon Baines Johnson, who deftly steers a Civil Rights Bill through a divided Congress.

 What follows is a watershed moment in history featuring the end of an era and the shift to the political alignments of today.
 The play examines the personal sacrifices, moral compromises and political cost of achieving this monumental shift.

 Cast: Alexander A., Kaylyn B., Chloe B., Rebekah B., Lee C., Alice C., Sadie E., Fitch J., Margot J., Hind J., Avery L., Lu P., Karina R., Chloe R., Jonah S., Sammy S., with James S. as Martin Luther King, Jr., and Simone S. as Lyndon Baines Johnson.

-Stage Crew will include: Cole B., Elaine J., Sophie Max K., and Siena M.
+Stage Crew: Cole B., Elaine J., Sophie Max K., and Siena M.